probcomp/bayeslite/doc/analysis.rst

       ``<column> <type>``

-   requesting the column *column* to be modelled with the statistical type *type*, with some additional types of clauses.
+   requesting the column *column* to be modeled with the statistical type *type*, with some additional types of clauses.
 For example,

    .. code-block:: sql